Byte-Builders-Co/.github/profile/README.md

 # 👋 Welcome to bytebuilderco's GitHub Profile!

 Hello!
-I'm **bytebuilderco**, a passionate developer with a focus on building robust applications and contributing to the open-source community.
+We are **bytebuilderco**, a team of passionate developers with a focus on building robust applications and also contributing to the open-source community.

 ## 👀 Interests

-I'm deeply interested in:
+We are deeply interested in:

 - **Frontend Development**: React, JavaScript, and modern web technologies.
 - **Backend Development**: PHP, Laravel, and various PHP frameworks.